All Episodes

 The New York Times ran a story saying there were Muslim celebrations of 9-11 in New Jersey.

-CBS television ran a story saying there were celebrations of 9-11 in New Jersey.
+CBS Television ran a story saying there were celebrations of 9-11 in New Jersey.

-Uh radio stations had callers calling in from New Jersey saying that there were celebrations of 9-11 going on.
+Radio stations had callers calling in from New Jersey saying that there were celebrations of 9-11 going on.

-I spoke to Rudy Giuliani, the mayor of New York City at that time, on that Tuesday, one of the first things he did was he closed the tunnels from New York City to New Jersey because he was worried that terrorists were going to come across from Jersey City because that's where the terrorist cells that had pulled off the first attack on the World Trade Center was.
+One of the first things he did was he closed the tunnels from New York City to New Jersey because he was worried that terrorists were going to come across from Jersey City because that's where the terrorist cells that had pulled off the first attack on the World Trade Center was.

 The other thing he did was he was worried people might be getting a bit Islamophobic.

-So Donald Trump uh said something that is true, that if you were a consumer of media, if you listened to the radio that day, if you watched the television that day, if you read the newspapers in the days that followed, you would have heard it reported that there were Muslim celebrations in New Jersey of by people who are residents of the United States of what a great victory 9-11 was.
+So Donald Trump said something that is true, that if you were a consumer of media, if you listened to the radio that day, if you watched the television that day, if you read the newspapers in the days that followed, you would have heard it reported that there were Muslim celebrations in New Jersey by people who are residents of the United States of what a great victory 9-11 was.

-Uh so it's entirely reasonable to say that.
+So it's entirely reasonable to say that.

 We're arguing about the numbers.

-It doesn't add up to the thousands that Donald Trump claims he saw, but we're arguing about the numbers.
+Giuliani says that all the police captains who reported back to him about these various Muslim celebrations, it doesn't add up to the thousands that Donald Trump claims he saw, but we're arguing about the numbers.

 So they're basically saying Donald Trump is a chump for believing what he read in the papers, for believing what he saw on TV.

-For what they're basically saying Donald Trump is a liar because he believed our reporters.
+They're basically saying Donald Trump is a liar because he believed our reporters.

-That's media fact-checkers for you at the Washington Post and elsewhere.
+That's media fact checkers for you at the Washington Post and elsewhere.

 Mark Stein for Rush, more straight ahead.

-That George Will column, eviscerating Trump, says that a Trump nomination in 2016 would not just mean another democratic presidency, it would also mean the loss of what Taft and then Goldwater made possible.
+Mark Stein in for Rush, that George Will column eviscerating Trump says that a Trump nomination in 2016 would not just mean another Democratic presidency, it would also mean the loss of what Taft and then Goldwater made possible, a conservative party as a constant presence in U.S. politics.

 This is George Will in the Washington Post today.